-Expensive course materials can be detrimental to students as they may struggle to keep up in courses and may be more likely to drop out when they cannot readily access textbook material.
+Expensive course materials can be detrimental to students as they may struggle to keep up in classes and may be more likely to drop out when they cannot readily access textbook material.
 Seeking to address these concerns, colleges and universities have begun to seek educational materials that are both high-quality and affordable for students.

 As a public land-grant institution, WSU is committed to helping all students succeed in their courses.
 The cost of educational materials is of immediate concern at this university, as suggested by the recent Course Material Cost Reduction Initiative brought by the Associated Students of WSU.
 This guide addresses the issues raised by ASWSU and points to resources that can be used to help reduce costs in WSU courses.

-WSU provides support for faculty members who wish to locate, adopt, or create OERs through several units on campus.
+WSU provides support for faculty members who wish to locate, adopt, or create OER through several units on campus.
 To learn more, please see this guide or contact the Open Education Support Team at firstname.lastname@example.org.